samarthjmodi/data-512/data-512-a2/README.md

 ## Data Source
 Google data scientists used these ([annotated datasets](https://figshare.com/projects/Wikipedia_Talk/16731)) to train machine learning models as part of a project called ([Conversation AI](https://conversationai.github.io/)).
 The models have been used in a variety of software products and made freely accessible to anyone through the Perspective API.

+Directory 'Figures' containes data visualizations created during the analysis.
+DISCLAIMER: Some images have been blurred due to explicit content.

 ## Relevant Links
 1. Overview of the research project: https://meta.wikimedia.org/wiki/Research:Detox
 2. Dataset description and schemas: https://meta.wikimedia.org/wiki/Research:Detox/Data_Release